pulp/pulp_cookbook/README.rst

 **Not supported** (yet):

-- Syncing remote repositories (e.g. Chef Supermarket)
 - Full support of the `Supermarket API <https://docs.chef.io/supermarket_api.html>`_
+- Cookbook version constraints to a remote (only filtering by cookbook name is supported)
-- This plugin is at a very early stage.
-It has no tests and error cases have not been tested.
+- In general, this plugin is at an early stage.

 All REST API examples below use `httpie <https://httpie.org/doc>`__ to perform the requests.
 The ``httpie`` commands below assume that the user executing the